Exploiting the Asymmetric Uncertainty Structure of Pre-trained VLMs on the Unit Hypersphere: Acknowledgement

 \section{Acknowledgement}

-The computations/data handling were enabled by the Alvis resource provided by Alice Wallenberg Foundation at the National Supercomputer Centre and by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at Chalmers e-Commons at Chalmers.
+The computations/data handling were enabled by the Berzelius resource provided by the Knut and Alice Wallenberg Foundation at the National Supercomputer Centre, and by the Alvis resource provided by Chalmers e-Commons at Chalmers.
 LJ acknowledges funding from the Centre for Interdisciplinary Mathematics at Uppsala University and NAISS through Project 2024/22-1358.
 AH and PS acknowledge support from the Swedish Research Council through grant agreement nos.
 2023-05167 and 2023-05593 respectively.
-EV acknowledges support from the \emph{Kjell \& Märta Beijer} Foundation.
+EV's research was partially supported by the Kjell and Märta Beijer Foundation, and the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
 PS also acknowledges support from the the Knut and Alice Wallenberg foundation through the Program for Academic leaders in Life Science (PALS).
+The authors thank Aleksandr Karakulev, Csongor Horváth and Mayank Nautiyal for valuable discussions and feedback.